cambiegroup/flowchem/docs/examples/reaction_optimization.md

 ## Access API

-The electronic components used in the process were easily accessed through a Python script.
+The electronic components used in the process can be accessed through a Python script.

 ```python
 from flowchem.client.client import get_all_flowchem_devices